srjha/sample-web/README.md

 # sample-web
-Sample web app in spring boot with docker
+Sample web app in spring boot with docker to demo Azure devops pipeline